 1. Have an immediate response to reward the desired behaviour

-One mistake commonly made by owners is giving your dog a command, followed by breaking up a chunk of treat and offering it to the dog.
-Many situations can occur during the delay of offering the treat.
-For instance, your dog may fixate on a passing dog with excitement, get frightened by a loud sound, jump on you, and so on.
-Giving a treat at this time would reinforce the minor behavioural issues your dog displays and may become more severe later on.
+One mistake commonly made by owners includes giving your dog a command before breaking up a chunk of treat and offering it to the dog.
+Many situations can occur during the delay in offering the treat such as your dog fixating on a passing dog with excitement, getting frightened by a loud sound, jumping on you, and so on.
+Giving a treat at this time would reinforce the minor behavioural issues your dog displays.
 If a treat is given while your dog is fixated on another dog, you are rewarding excitement.
 If you give a treat when your dog gets frightened by a sound, you are encouraging fear.
-Hence, it is crucial to reward the instant your dog does the desired behaviour, implying the association of a treat with the ideal behaviour.
+Hence, it is crucial to reward the instant your dog does the desired behaviour, directly associating the treat with the ideal behaviour.

 2. Keep training sessions short

-Dogs tend to lose their concentration quicker when their attention is directed using treats and any time longer is not optimal for training.
-A common suitable duration for positive reinforcement sessions should be 5-10 minutes, which may vary between different breeds, age groups and individuals.
-Ideally, your dog should understand that the quicker a desirable behaviour is displayed, the quicker a treat is given.
+Dogs tend to lose their concentration quicker when their attention is constantly directed using treats.
+Ideally, the training outcome should be your dog understanding the quicker a desirable behaviour is displayed, the quicker a treat is given.
 It is important to end training sessions before the concentration is lost, forming a positive association with both you and the activity, facilitating the precious dog-owner bond.

 3. Use small pieces of treats

-Giving small treats not only limit the daily calorie intake which is vital for health in the long term, but also increases the engagement and responsiveness to training techniques.
+Giving small treats not only limits the daily calorie intake which is vital for health in the long term, but also increases the engagement and responsiveness to training techniques.
 Offer pinkie nail-sized treats for large dogs and pea-sized treats for smaller dogs, which can be achieved by breaking up commercially sold treats.
-Offering small-sized treats is not cheating your dog as interpreted by some, as the scent is the main determining factor compared to the size.
-Hence, treats used should ideally have a strong scent.
+Offering small-sized treats is not deceiving your dog as the scent of treats is the main determining factor instead of the size.
+Hence, treats used during training should ideally have a strong scent.
 A common favourite treat would be dehydrated pork liver treats.

-4. Start in a location with little distractions
+4. Start at a location with few distractions

 The basis of positive reinforcement is the usage of treats to get a dog’s attention and also serves as a reward.
 This is the reason why a dog exposed to a bustling and noisy environment during the initial stages of positive reinforcement training leads to minimal improvement.
-Progressively condition your dog to focus on you in increasingly distracting environments or in the presence of the behavioural stimulus, until your dog is able to perform the desired behaviour regardless of both the environment and distractions.
+It is ideal to progressively condition your dog to focus on you in increasingly distracting environments or in the presence of the behavioural stimulus until your dog displays the desired behaviour regardless of both the environment and distractions.

 This is why redirection using treats may be less effective in an outside environment and is even totally ignored for dogs with severe behavioural issues – choosing to be aggressive or fearful in the heat of the moment than paying attention to treats.